Wendison/VQMIVC/README.md

 ## Acknowledgements:
-* The content encoder is borrowed from [VectorQuantizedCPC](https://github.com/bshall/VectorQuantizedCPC), which also inspires the negative sampling within-utterance for CPC.
+* The content encoder is borrowed from [VectorQuantizedCPC](https://github.com/bshall/VectorQuantizedCPC), which also inspires the negative sampling within-utterance for CPC;
-* The speaker encoder is borrowed from [AdaIN-VC](https://github.com/jjery2243542/adaptive_voice_conversion)
+* The speaker encoder is borrowed from [AdaIN-VC](https://github.com/jjery2243542/adaptive_voice_conversion);
-* The decoder is modified from [AutoVC](https://github.com/auspicious3000/autovc)
+* The decoder is modified from [AutoVC](https://github.com/auspicious3000/autovc);
+* Estimation of mutual information is modified from [CLUB](https://github.com/Linear95/CLUB);
-* Speech features extraction is based on [espnet](https://github.com/espnet/espnet) and [Pyworld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder)
+* Speech features extraction is based on [espnet](https://github.com/espnet/espnet) and [Pyworld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder).